 Project management has established itself as an indispensable instrument for the creation of value in companies.
 Especially in times of rapid technological developments, projects are optimal as a modern and transparent form of organization ("temporary company").
-Their broad application leads to both specialization adn generalization tendencies at all ends of the spectrum.
+Their broad application leads to both specialization and generalization tendencies at all ends of the spectrum.
 Quality standards are therefore indispensable for project managers.

-IPMA® certifications are a globally recognized quality criterion for professional project management.
+IPMA® certifications are a globally recognized quality criteria for professional project management.
 PM competence is certified at four different levels, from beginners to senior experts, and certification number in companies and various organizations (non-profit, non-governmental) are increasing.

 Which certification level corresponds to my qualification and project experience?